Updated July 1, 2023

-Introduction to Security Testing Types
+Introduction to Security Testing

 What is the Importance of Security Testing?

 Security testing is also an important aspect of the software testing process.
 The testing procedure assists in the enhancement of stability and functionality.
-The aim of conducting Security Testing on any application is to ensure that it is reliable and safe.
+The aim of conducting Security Testing on any application is to ensure reliability and safety.
 It is important for those working in the software development industry to produce a quality product.
 Since it poses no security threats, a dependable application is necessary.
 The primary aim of security testing is to detect and quantify possible bugs in a system such that risks can be encountered and the system does not stop working or be exploited.
 It also aids in the detection of any potential security threats in the system, as well as assisting developers in the resolution of issues by coding.

 Types of Security Testing